Winter

 Thursday

-Thursdays, we are back in the schoolhouse for Storytime and…a puppet show!
-We have a puppet show every Thursday and Friday during our storytelling time.
+We are back in the schoolhouse on Thursdays for Storytime and a puppet show!
+We have puppet shows every Thursday and Friday during our storytelling time.

 Today and tomorrow, we will see a puppet show of The Mitten story.
 Our team makes 90% of our puppet show materials and aims to use only natural materials.
 Our simple puppet shows are intentional.
 Don’t be surprised if your child starts putting on puppet shows for you!